tysg/check-mod-mates/README.md

 # check-mod-mates

-a simple script to check who else takes the same mods as you
+This Python script pulls data from NUS IVLE and checks who else takes the same mods as you.

+Requires NUS IVLE API key from https://ivle.nus.edu.sg/LAPI/default.aspx